 The Company produces steam and metallurgical coal from surface and deep mines for sale to utility, industrial and export markets.
 The Company operates only in the United States, with mines in the major western low-sulfur coal basins.
 The Company has two reportable segments, which are based on the coal basins in which the Company operates.
 Coal quality, coal seam height, transportation methods and regulatory issues are generally consistent within a basin.
 Accordingly, market and contract pricing have developed by coal basin.
 The Company manages its coal sales by coal basin, not by individual mine complex.
 Mine operations are evaluated based on their per-ton operating costs (which include all mining costs but exclude pass-through transportation expenses).
 The Company's reportable segments are Powder River Basin (PRB) and Western Bituminous (WBIT).
 The Company's operations in the Powder River Basin are located in Wyoming and include one operating surface mine and one idle surface mine.
-The Company's operations in the Western Bituminous region are located in southern Wyoming, Colorado and Utah and include four underground mines and two surface mines (which were both put into reclamation mode in 2004).
+The Company's operations in the Western Bituminous region are located in southern Wyoming, Colorado and Utah and include four underground mines and two surface mines (the surface mines were both placed into reclamation mode in 2004).

-Operating segment results for the quarters ending March 31, 2005 and 2004 are presented below.
+Operating segment results for the three and six months ending June 30, 2005 and 2004 are presented below.
 Results for the operating segments include all direct costs of mining.
 Corporate, Other and Eliminations includes overhead, other support functions, and the elimination of intercompany transactions.